 I wonder whether the female was injured, perhaps by the cat or perhaps more unusually by the scuffle with the male blackbird, and because she couldn’t escape she seemed, to the male, to be persisting in threatening his food supplies or territory.
 By not fleeing, the female was inadvertently sending the signal that she was continuing to threaten the male.
 So he kept on attacking.
 That’s the best I can do!
 Not sure if that fits the facts well or not.

-So to finish, a picture of a Male Blackbird – not the protagonist in the above story!
-But a picture taken in Ireland at my parents house.
+So to finish this story, a lovely picture of a Male Blackbird – not the protagonist in the above story!
+Just one I took a while ago.